dmotte/docker-portmap-server/README.md

 ## Usage

-TODO fix this part based on the new behaviour

 > **Note**: this Docker image uses **unprivileged users** to perform the remote port forwarding stuff.
 As a result, it will only be possible to use **port numbers > 1024**.
 However this is not a problem at all, since you can still leverage the **Docker port exposure feature** to bind to any port you want on your host (e.g. `-p "80:8080"`).

 The first thing you need are **host keys** for the OpenSSH server.
 You can generate them with the following commands: